rsupanta/django-blog/README.md

 The idea was to build a basic blogging platform.

-It was made using Python 3.8.1 and Django 3.0.5
+It was made using Python 3.8.1 and Django 3.0.5<br/>
-For Database, I've used PostgreSQL.
+For Database, I've used PostgreSQL.<br/>
 Bootstrap 4 alongside with CSS used for primary styling.

 ## Features